Try Our FREE Content Analysis Software and Find Out Where You Stand Against the CompetitionGet started

 Updating websites is one of the most important tasks any company can do.
 Whether it’s adding a blog article, uploading photos from a company event, or creating a new page for a new product or service, all these website additions will help grow your business.
 Even though these website updates are made with the best of intentions, sometimes a small detail can be overlooked, which ends up being detrimental to SEO.
 More often than not, the damage isn’t seen until Google rankings start to drop, and in that case, recovery can be quite challenging.
-To prevent this from occurring, you must first understand the basics.
+To prevent this from occurring, you must first understand the basics and perfect your SEO tactics.

 SEO stands for Search Engine Optimization, and it is the practice of increasing traffic (or visitors) to your website organically through different search engines, such as Google or Bing.
 From words on the page to backlinks on your site, many items contribute to good SEO.
 At the end of the day, it’s important to remember that SEO is centered on making your website better for the end-user, but this should also help your business.